 Jennifer: “Students can gain college credit and significant savings through taking AP classes, while engaging in a challenging curriculum that is sure to engage and inspire.
 An AP course load can signal to colleges that a student is interested in and able to handle rigorous coursework.
 Many top universities will expect to see a number of AP courses and high scores from their incoming class of students, if these are on offer at the students’ schools.”

-Be sure to take AP classes in the subjects you might be interested in studying in college.
-These classes are supposed to be college-level courses and should give you an idea of what it will be like to study that subject at a university.
+Students, try to take AP classes in the subjects you have interest in studying in college.
+These classes are college-level courses and should give you an idea of what it will be like to study that subject at a university.

 Q: Do you have to take AP classes to get into college?